You’ve decided to dive in and start your backyard flock, but you’re unsure where to buy chickens.

 Buying Chickens from Your Neighbors

-So, give ’em a call, pop on by to see what they’ve got going on in their chicken coop.
+So, give them a call, and pop on by to see what they’ve got in their chicken coop.
 You never know; they may even barter with you for something you’ve got to offer.

 Finding Chickens for Sale on Social Media

 Facebook is full of groups dedicated to raising chickens.
 Some are location-specific, some are breed-specific, and some are about caring for chickens.

 And while it’s against Facebook’s policies to sell animals on the platform, you can network and meet people that may sell chickens (or find someone who can direct you to a trustworthy breeder nearby.)

 In short, it doesn’t hurt to join these groups to network and learn from other chicken owners.